curiaz/curiaz/README.md

 Computer Science | Aspiring Developer | Tech Enthusiast

 About Me
-- Bachekor of Science in Computer Science Graduate
+- Bachelor of Science in Computer Science Graduate
 - Experienced in C#, ASP.NET Core, SQL Server, PHP, Python, and Java
 - Interested in web development, and system designs
 - Currently working as Software Developer